FrierenZk/WarmRoast/README.md

 Usage
 -----

-1. Note the path of your JDK.
+1. Make sure the Java version is at least 17

 2. Download WarmRoast.

-3. Replace `PATH_TO_JDK` in the following commands with the path to your JDK and execute the program.
+3. Execute the program.

 **Note:** The example command line below includes `--thread "Server thread"`, which filters all threads but the main server thread.
 You can remove it to show all threads.